muralidharan92/muralidharan92/README.md

 <h1 align="center">Hi 👋, I'm Muralidharan Rajendran</h1>
 <h3 align="center">I'm an Automation Test Engineer from India.
-And This is my ground rule on my work "Automate with purpose, test with passion"</h3>
+And this is my ground rule on my work "Automate with purpose, test with passion"</h3>

 <picture>
   <source